An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to L. Tarruell for a critical reading of the manuscript.
+We are very grateful to P. Calabrese, F. M. Surace and L. Tarruell for a critical reading of the manuscript.
 P.F. gratefully acknowledges A. Trombettoni and J. C. Pinto Barros for useful discussions and collaboration on a related topic.
 We acknowledge funding from MCIN/AEI/10.13039/501100011033 (LIGAS PID2020-112687GB-C22) and Generalitat de Catalunya (AGAUR 2021 SGR 00138).
 A.C. acknowledges support from the UAB Talent Research program.
-M.M. acknowledges support from the Spanish Ministry of Science, Innovation and Universities through an FPU grant (FPU22/03907).
-All authors acknowledge funding from EU QUANTERA DYNAMITE (funded by MICN/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR PCI2022-132919 (Grant No. 101017733)), from Generalitat de Catalunya (QuantumCAT U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), from the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan NextGenerationEU.
+M.M. acknowledges support from MICINN/10.13039/501100004837 through an FPU grant (FPU22/03907).
+All authors acknowledge funding from EU QUANTERA DYNAMITE (funded by MICN/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR PCI2022-132919 (Grant No. 101017733)), from Generalitat de Catalunya (QuantumCAT U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020), from the Ministry of Economic Affairs and Digital Transformation of the Spanish Government through the QUANTUM ENIA project call Quantum Spain project.
+P.F. acknowledges support of the program Investigo (ref.
+200076ID6/BDNS 664047), funded by the European Union through the Recovery, Transformation and Resilience Plan NextGenerationEU.

 \widetext